xtaci/kcptun/README.md

 > **A:**

-> Lags means packet loss for most of the time, by changing `-mode` may improve latency:
+> Lags means packet loss for most of the time, by changing `-mode`, lags can be improved.

 > eg: `-mode fast3`